HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Measuring click-through rate is part of your daily SEO monitoring.
 You’ll find the average CTR for a specific page or keyword in Google Search Console.

-Plus, you can find data on zero-click searches, search intent, and SERP results in Similarweb Digital Marketing Intelligence.
+In Similarweb Digital Marketing Intelligence, you can also find data on zero-click searches, search intent, and SERP results.

 4. Organic Conversion Rate